Factbox: Oil majors' investments in countries involved in Qatar row

 7 Min Read

-ExxonMobil, Royal Dutch Shell and Total already have large investments in countries on both sides of the dispute, and are keen not to take sides after Saudi Arabia, the United Arab Emirates, Bahrain and Egypt severed ties with Doha on June 5.
+ExxonMobil(XOM.N), Royal Dutch Shell (RDSa.L) and Total (TOTF.PA) already have large investments in countries on both sides of the dispute, and are keen not to take sides after Saudi Arabia, the United Arab Emirates, Bahrain and Egypt severed ties with Doha on June 5.

 Here are some facts about international oil companies which operate in the Gulf countries involved in the rift: